 Crop Response to Copper in Minnesota

 Trials with hard red spring wheat grown on mineral soils have been conducted in northwestern Minnesota.
 Copper fertilization produced an increase in yield of hard red spring wheat only at one site.
 Corn response to copper has not been documented in Minnesota.
 Corn is only moderately sensitive to copper deficiency.
 Copper deficiency is rare in soybeans.
 Soybean response to copper has not been verified in Minnesota.
 Vegetable crops such as onion or carrots are more likely to respond to copper fertilizer on some soils.

 Copper sulfate is the preferred source of copper fertilizer because of low cost compared to chelated sources.
 Soil application of copper before seeding is most common.
 Copper fertilizer can be broadcast or banded with nitrogen, phosphorus, and potassium fertilizers.
 Copper use efficiency is improved if the fertilizer is water soluble and the particle size of the fertilizer is small.
 A single application of copper can last for many years.
 Foliar application of copper can also be an effective way to correct copper deficiency in small grains and vegetable crops.

 There is a narrow range between copper deficiency and toxicity.
-Proper care should be taken during application of copper fertilizer.
-Repeated application of copper fertilizer, swine and dairy manure, and sewage sludge can develop copper toxicity.
-Copper toxicity can persist for an extended period of time and is difficult to correct because the low solubility of copper in water.
-Toxic concentration of copper in soil affects seed germination, root system development, and plant vigor.
-Fields that routinely receive fertilizers containing copper and manure require regular monitoring for copper toxicity.
+Take proper care during copper fertilizer application.
+If applied repeatedly, as well as sewage sludge and swine and dairy manure, toxicity can develop.
+Copper toxicity can persist for an extended period of time and is difficult to correct because of copper’s low solubility in water.
+Toxic concentration of copper in soil affects seed germination, root system development and plant vigor.
+Monitor fields that routinely receive copper fertilizers and manure.